imshubhamsingh/PhoneBook/README.md

 __You need [PHP](http://php.net/manual/en/install.php) installed on your machine__

-Since the app uses SQLite library and PDO , it is not included by default, it is necessary to modify the PHP.INI file in the directory of PHP and activate two lines, by removing the semicolon in prefix:
+Since the app uses SQLite library and PDO , it is not included by default, it is necessary to modify the PHP.INI file in the directory of PHP and activate one line, by removing the semicolon in prefix:

 ```extension=php_pdo_sqlite.dll ```